-The first workshop series was held in January 2020 and designed to inform participants of regional issues, explain the purpose of this project, and to solicit input on their preferences and priorities, which would help shape the initial set of scenarios.
+The first workshop series was held in January 2020 and was designed to inform participants of regional issues, explain the purpose of this project, and to solicit input on their preferences and priorities, which would help shape the initial set of scenarios.
 The second workshop series was held virtually in May 2021 and was set up to explain the purpose of the 2045 MTP/SCS and to solicit input on potential SCS strategies such as affordable housing, telework, pricing, transit, economic development, etc.

-The third workshop series will be held in January 2022 on the Draft 2045 MTP/SCS and the Draft Environmental Impact Report.
+The third workshop series was held in January 2022 on the Draft 2045 MTP/SCS and the Draft Environmental Impact Report (EIR).
+The staff held four public workshops/ hearings to receive feedback and public comments on the draft 2045 MTP/SCS and Draft EIR.